Research Incentive Grants enable Early Career Researchers to develop their independent research career.

 Projects we look to fund

-- The scheme is open to research in any academic field.
+- The scheme is open to research in any academic field and there is no restriction as to the type of research methodology applied.

 - Research projects may be either of a stand-alone nature or an initial study that could be expected to lead to a more extensive research proposal to a different funding body.